dsamoht/roshab/README.md

 [![run with docker](https://img.shields.io/badge/run%20with-docker-0db7ed?labelColor=000000&logo=docker)](https://www.docker.com/)

+### Introduction
+A dashboard made to launch genomic pipelines from raw sequencing data.
+This project was developed during the RosHAB project.

+The dashboard now integrates the RosHAB-CLI pipeline, made to assign taxonomy to reads and count cyanotoxin-related genes.
+This software is primarly made to be used with Nanopore reads.

 ```
   ____           _   _    _    ____         ____ _     ___
  |  _  \___  ___| | | |  / \  | __ )       / ___| |   |_ _|